-Esprit is a worldwide clothing company that's been doing business since 1968 (with six locations in Manhattan).
-This ad ran in the mid-1980's.
+Esprit.
+Esprit is a worldwide clothing company that's been doing business since 1968 (with six locations in Manhattan as of 2011).
+This ad ran in the mid-1980s.
 Looking at their slim physiques reminds me that there once was a time before gym culture.

-Nivea for Men is the #1 brand in men's skincare in the world and is owned by Beiersdorf, the German personal care giant.
-NFM entered the U.S. market about 12 years ago in hopes of cracking the men's grooming market.
+Nivea for Men.
+NFM is the #1 brand in men's skincare in the world and is owned by Beiersdorf, the German personal care giant.
+NFM entered the U.S. market at the turn of the 21st century in hopes of cracking the men's grooming market.
 They're still here so apparently they're meeting with some success.

 - OK, who really cares what I have to say about these ads - right?
 All I'll mention about this one is that it's from 1988.